CAEP Accountability Measures

 Source: NCDPI EPP Dashboard

-The NC Employer Survey is administered to principals and other administrators to complete for each the first-year teacher employed at their school.
-Completers are asked to indicate if the first-year teacher is effective in following teaching tasks relative to other first-year teachers based on the Professional NC Teacher Standards.
-The tables below shows the most recent data available to us.
+The NC Employer Survey is administered to principals and other administrators to complete for each first-year teacher employed at their school.
+Administrators are asked to indicate if the first-year teacher is effective in following teaching tasks relative to other first-year teachers based on the Professional NC Teacher Standards.
+The tables below show the most recent data available to us.
 For the 2022-23 Academic Year, the categories for the response groups changed.

 Source: NCDPI – NC Employer Survey